Empower Your Practice

 For a detailed view of how a fully integrated online booking feature works in practice, including how it reduces administrative time for both staff and patients, the Medesk case study is worth reviewing before you set up your own configuration.

-If your practice involves any form of clinical assessment, intake health screening, or treatment of musculoskeletal or medical conditions, you need a platform that supports structured clinical records and meets UK data protection standards.
+If your practice involves any form of clinical assessment, intake health screening, or treatment of musculoskeletal or medical conditions, you need a platform that supports structured clinical records and meets US data protection standards under HIPAA.

-Medesk brings together the scheduling, clinical documentation, payment, and compliance tools that UK massage therapists working in clinical or hybrid settings genuinely need.
+Medesk brings together the scheduling, clinical documentation, payment, and compliance tools that US massage therapists working in clinical or hybrid settings genuinely need.

 Medical Booking Software Medesk

-With a free trial and a free version available, pricing starting at $28 per month, and strong independent reviews on Capterra, it is the most practical starting point for any massage therapist ready to move beyond basic booking tools and run a compliant, well-organised massage therapy business.
+With a free trial and a free version available, pricing starting at $28 per month, and strong independent reviews on Capterra, it is the most practical starting point for any massage therapist ready to move beyond basic massage booking software and run a compliant, well-organised massage therapy business.

 Start your free Medesk trial and see how a fully compliant, clinically capable online booking system can reduce your admin, protect your client data, and support your practice every day.